 HIV makes a person more prone to certain other infections.
-People with HIV also have a higher risk of contracting other STIs.
-Without treatment, this susceptibility to infection worsens and may lead to life threatening complications.
+People with HIV also have a

 Once a person has HIV, the virus will be present in their bodily fluids, including semen, blood, breast milk, and vaginal and rectal fluids.
 If these fluids enter another person’s body, that person can also contract HIV.

 This can happen through sexual contact, sharing needles, contact with broken skin, giving birth, and breastfeeding.

 Treatment can reduce the amount of the virus present in the body to an undetectable level.
 This means that the amount of the virus within the blood is so small that blood tests cannot detect it.
 It also means that it cannot spread to other people.

 A person with undetectable HIV must continue to follow their treatment plan exactly as the doctor prescribes to keep virus levels low.